Working in Isolation: The Hidden Mental Health Costs

 • A psychologist or counsellor can help identify early stress signals, strengthen coping strategies, and support work–life balance.

-• Programs like Employee Assistance Programs (EAPs) or telehealth sessions provide accessible guidance for remote workers.
+• Telehealth sessions provide accessible guidance for remote workers.

 • Encourage frequent check-ins and informal contact.